 A resident of Greenville, Dr. Felkel is a member of the American Psychiatric Association, South Carolina Psychiatric Association, and the American Academy of Child and Adolescent Psychiatry.

-Mike Gatchell, a longtime fundraising and sales professional, is currently focusing on social impact and strategic community development projects in Greenville.
+Mike Gatchell, a longtime fundraising and sales professional, is currently the Co-founder and CEO of Abundance Capital, a venture philanthropy platform utilizing donor-advised funds to make impact investments.
 From 2007 to 2018, he served as a senior executive and vice president for development at Furman University, where he also worked during the 1990’s in other fundraising capacities.
 Prior to his recent leadership roles at Furman, Mike spent five years as a senior account manager at Blackbaud in Charleston, where he was a consultant for numerous fundraising organizations across the country.

 His career also included experience with DeMint Marketing and leadership of a small tech start-up in Greenville.
 Mike received a bachelor’s degree in Business Administration from Furman University and an MBA from Clemson University.
-In addition to his service on the board at Jasmine Road, he also serves on the board for CommunityWorks and chairs the board for Soteria CDC.
+In addition to his service on the board at Jasmine Road, he also serves on the board for CommunityWorks and Soteria CDC.

 Mike and his wife, Heather, live in Greenville and have two sons, Griffin and Eli.

 Cynthia P. King, Ph.D., is a member of Jasmine Road’s Board of Directors.
 She received her bachelor’s degree and master’s degree in Communication at Auburn University, and earned her Ph.D. from the University of Maryland, College Park.
-She has taught in the Department of Communication Studies at Furman University since 2006, where she is currently chair of the department.
+Since 2006 she has taught in the Department of Communication Studies at Furman University, where she is currently Associate Dean of Diversity, Equity, and Inclusive Excellence.
 Prior to Furman Dr. King taught in the Public Communication Division of the School of Communication at American University.
 Dr. King teaches in the areas of strategic public discourse, public speaking, African American rhetoric, and media studies.

 In 2015, she was awarded Furman’s prestigious Meritorious Teaching Award and appointed chair of the Department of Communication Studies.
 She also has led communication workshops for organizations that include the Hope Leadership Program sponsored by the United States Agency for International Development (USAID), the National Albania American Council in Pristina Kosovo, the Academy for Educational Development (AED), and the McNair Scholars Programs at the University of Maryland and American University, The Women’s Leadership Initiative Furman University, and The Riley White Peterson Policy Fellowship Program, The Riley Institute Furman University.